nus-cs2103-AY2223S1/ip/docs/README.md

 ### `find` - Finding tasks by keyword

-Searches for task descriptions or dates in TaskList that matches the case insensitive keyword.
+Searches for task descriptions or dates in TaskList that matches the **case-insensitive** keyword.

 Format: `find KEYWORD`